Skip to main content

 Mantella aurantiaca

 Golden mantella frogs get their name from their bright yellow or orange color.
-This critically endangered frog is found in humid forests of east central Madagascar.
+This endangered frog is found in humid forests of east central Madagascar.
 Their bright coloration advertises to predators that they are toxic.
 They breed and lay eggs on land.
 Rain washes the hatching tadpoles into pools or streams.
 This frog faces further fragmentation or loss of habitat, plus pressure from the pet trade.

 Golden mantella frog